agapas/e-commerce-project/README.md

 # e-commerce-project

-A fully functional E-Commerce website built with React, Redux, GraphQL, ContextAPI, Stripe and Firebase
+A fully functional E-Commerce website built with React, Redux (with Reselect package for memoization), GraphQL, ContextAPI, Stripe and Firebase